leschenko/elasticsearch_autocomplete/README.md

 ## Basic Usage

 Specify attributes for autocompletion.
-By default, this is `name` attribute.
+By default, this is `name` attribute:

 ```ruby
 class User < ActiveRecord::Base